-- Piggot to Paragould
+- Piggott to Paragould

 - Pocahontas and Walnut Ridge to Jonesboro

-- Pocahontas and Walnut ridge to Paragould
+- Pocahontas and Walnut Ridge to Paragould

 - Biggers, Reyno, Datto, Corning, Knobel, and Peach Orchard to Jonesboro

-- Piggot to Jonesboro
+- Piggott to Jonesboro

 - Pocahontas, Walnut Ridge, Portia, Black Rock, Lynn and Strawberry to Batesville

 EVERYONE!
 There are no income guidelines and no age limits.
 All busses are wheelchair accessible.

 The charge for one of the county trips ranges between $3.00 and $5.00.
 The charge depends on the number of riders.
 (On county routes passengers may get off and on multiple times with no additional charge)

 How do I know the dates the trips are scheduled?